up42/docs/source/reference/api-usage-constraints.rst

     <https://en.wikipedia.org/wiki/Exponential_backoff>`_ growth rate.
  2. Contact `support <mailto:support@up42.com>`_ to get that restriction removed in case you have a very good reason for that.
-If possible, this is only applicable to paying customers, and **always**, in very special cases, and with a proper justification.
+If possible, this is only applicable to paying customers in very **special** cases and with a proper justification.